DATA-606-FALL-2022/DATA606_Ranjith_Reddy/Draft_Proposal.md

 Source: An online grocery shopping dataset is taken from Kaggle for the project.
 This can be found at: https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset Size of the dataset is 1.28 GB with around 3.4 Million user transactions recorded.
 The dataset consists of 5 CSV files, each file describing a different aspect of the data including aisles, departments, orders, products and order behavior.
+Each entity (customer, product, order, aisle, etc.) has an associated unique id.
+Most of the files and variable names should be self-explanatory.
   1. aisles.csv(aisle id, aisle description)
   2. departments.csv(dept id, dept name)
   3. order_products.csv(order_id, product_id, add_to_cart_order, reordered)